formal-land/formal.land/docs/tools/coq-of-ocaml/run.md

 coq-of-ocaml example.ml
 ```

-You should get a file `Example.v` representing the corresponding version in Coq:
+You should get a file `Example.v` representing the corresponding version in Rocq:
 ```coq
 Require Import CoqOfOCaml.CoqOfOCaml.
 Require Import CoqOfOCaml.Settings.